adaltas/node-nikita/src/system/cgroups.coffee.md

   Default to true.
 Read the config from cgsnapshot command and merge mounts part of the cgroups.
 * `target` (string).
   The cgconfig configuration file.
-By default mecano detects provider based on os.
+By default nikita detects provider based on os.

 The groups object is a dictionnary containing as the key the cgroup name, and